yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 Thanks to [jroweboy’s](https://github.com/jroweboy) work, yuzu now uses [Conan](https://conan.io/), helping the project [manage dependencies](https://github.com/yuzu-emu/yuzu/pull/3735), and letting Linux distributions use their native ones when possible.

-Thanks to the previous VMM rewrite reducing memory use, the dependencies updated, and all the groundwork done, [Blinkhawk](https://github.com/FernandoS27) pressed the metaphorical nuclear launch button and [released Project Prometheus](https://github.com/yuzu-emu/yuzu/pull/3955). yuzu use up to 6 to 7 CPU threads in ideal conditions compared to the previous 2 to 3.
-Expect a performance boost in a lot of games, while others will stay mostly the same due to being coded to only use a single thread of the possible 3 the Switch offers to games.
+With the previous VMM rewrite reducing memory use, the dependencies updated, and all the groundwork done, [Blinkhawk](https://github.com/FernandoS27) pressed the metaphorical nuclear launch button and [released Project Prometheus](https://github.com/yuzu-emu/yuzu/pull/3955). yuzu now use up to 6 to 7 CPU threads (in ideal conditions) compared to the previous 2 to 3.
+You should expect a performance boost in a lot of games, but still see some titles perform mostly the same due to being coded to only use a single thread.

 Now, some clarifications are needed for this change.
 Multicore support can’t be merged into our [Mainline](https://github.com/yuzu-emu/yuzu-mainline) release for now due to incompatibilities between Multicore and the [Master](https://github.com/yuzu-emu/yuzu) branch of yuzu.
 Work is being done to resolve the conflicts, but please have patience.
 Additionally, users with 2 cores, and either 2 or 4 threads, should not enable multicore as it will most likely result in a performance